nathell/psps/README.md

 program, you must possess a legal copy of OSPS to be able to use it.

 Quick HOWTO:

-0. extract the tarball, cd to the psps directory
+0. extract the tarball, cd to the `psps/src/c` directory
 1. run `make`
-2. run `./psps /path/to/osps/l.lxa` (or copy `l.lxa`
-   to current directory and run `psps`)
+2. run `./psps INPUT_FILE` (if no input file is provided, psps will by default look for `l.lxa` in the current directory)
 3. you should now have a file named `words.txt`

-Windows users: Copy `psps.exe` and `l.lxa` from OSPS to one directory, then run `psps.exe`.
-This should create a file named `words.txt`.
+The input file can be either `l.lxa` from the OSPS distribution, or `updateXX.upd` as downloaded from [the PFS site][1].
+Note that in the latter case you technically don’t have to have OSPS installed, but it’s still a legal obligation.

 ## Polish